Skip to content

 A white and green logo with a tall, pointed building tower illustration on the left.
 To the right, it says "The University of Vermont" in green text.

-The university is known for its programs in STEM fields like engineering, environmental studies, education, nursing, and biomedical sciences.
+UVM is especially known for programs in engineering, environmental studies, education, nursing, and biomedical sciences.

 • Accreditation: New England Commission of Higher Education (NECHE)